MayaCherry1/ideal-couscous/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+Our program will handle a database that stores data for the students attending a school or university.
+This program will allow new students to be added to the system and for their information to be accessed and updated.

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)